duellal/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?

-An event listener is an event that waits for something specific to happen, such as a mouse click, a key being pressed down, or when something loads.
+An event listener is a function that waits for an event to happen, such as a mouse click, a key being pressed down, or when something loads.
+The function then executes what should happen after the event is executed.

 4. Why would we convert a NodeList into an Array?